 That will bring you to the Chase Anniversary Free Night certificate, including the link to click in order to complete your booking.

-You’ll then be brought to the main IHG booking page, where you’ll see the “Chase Anniversary Free Night” listed as one of the options.
+You’ll then be brought to the main IHG booking page, where you’ll see the “Chase Anniversary Free Night” listed as one of the rate preferences.

 Once you enter a destination you’ll see all the options for redeeming your certificate.